-Through his first three seasons, Pate has guided the Tigers to 48 dual-match victories and has put Princeton against 43 ITA-ranked opponents.
+Through his first four seasons, Pate guided the Tigers to 62 dual-match victories and matched Princeton against 56 ITA-ranked opponents.
 Princeton itself has been included on nearly every weekly ITA ranking among the national top 75, with a high of 23 in February and March 2015 that was the program's highest ranking on record since 1980.

-Princeton players have earned seven All-Ivy League selections in Pate's three seasons.
-In Pate's first year, Matija Pecotic '13 reached a ranking of No. 2 on the ITA national singles list while becoming the first three-time Ivy League Player of the Year in league history and was Princeton's first All-America honoree since 1984.
-That year, Pecotic advanced to the second round of the NCAA singles tournament, becoming the first Tiger to win an NCAA tournament match since 1996.
+Princeton players have earned 11 All-Ivy League selections in Pate's four seasons.
+In Pate's first year, Matija Pecotic '13 reached a ranking of No. 2 on the ITA national singles list while becoming the first three-time Ivy League Player of the Year in league history, as well as Princeton's first All-America honoree since 1984.
+That year, Pecotic advanced to the second round of the NCAA singles tournament, becoming the first Tiger to win an NCAA singles tournament match since 1996.

 Prior to Princeton, Pate spent 10 seasons as the head coach at the University of Alabama, where he guided the Crimson Tide to seven NCAA tournament appearances.

-Pate arrived at Alabama for the 2002-03 season and guided the team to the NCAA round of 16 that spring.
-The Crimson Tide reached the NCAA tournament six more times and the round of 16 two more times under Pate's tenure, winning eight total NCAA tournament matches.
-His overall record at Alabama was 236-163, making him the winningest coach in Alabama's program history.
+Pate arrived at Alabama for the 2002-03 season and led the team to the NCAA round of 16 that spring.
+The Crimson Tide reached the NCAA tournament six more times and the round of 16 two more times under Pate's tenure.

-Pate's Alabama teams were routinely part of the Intercollegiate Tennis Association's national rankings and ended nine of his 10 seasons there, including the 2011-12 season, in those rankings.
-The highest final ranking a Pate-coach team achieved was No. 14, which the Tide reached in 2007.
+Pate's Alabama teams were routinely part of the ITA national rankings, achieving a regular-season ranking of No. 9 in 2007.
 That season, Pate was named the ITA's South Region Coach of the Year and the SEC Co-Coach of the Year.

 In addition to recruiting domestically, Pate put together a long list of international recruits from 15 countries across four continents during his time at Alabama.